vladigleba/vladigleba.github.io/source/_posts/2013-12-19-datamapper-an-alternative-to-active-record.markdown

 ```
 This specifies an SQLite database connection and sets the path to the database file.
 Of course, you can setup other database connections, like MySQL or PostgreSQL, but I chose SQLite because it was more than enough for my little script.
 And that one line above is actually all the setup we need!

-1. html
-2. css
-3. javascript

-some

-- ruby on rails
-- coffeescript
-- sass

-maybe

 # Migration-Free

 As I already mentioned, DataMapper doesn’t require you to write migrations, though [you can if you want](https://github.com/datamapper/dm-migrations).
 Instead, you can generate a schema simply by calling either `auto_migrate!` or `auto_upgrade!`.
 The former destructively drops and recreates your tables, while the latter upgrades your tables without destroying already existing data.